phalcon-orphanage/docs/en/reference/models.rst

 Boolean Statuses vs. Exceptions
 -------------------------------
 As seen before, the saving process (inserting/updating) returns a boolean value indicating if the process was successful or it failed.
-This design allows you to
+This design gives you more control and flexibility when a model cannot be saved:

 .. code-block:: php